Shona people

 The Shona people (/ˈʃoʊnə/), also/formerly known as the Karanga, are a Bantu ethnic group native to Southern Africa, primarily living in Zimbabwe where they form the majority of the population, as well as Mozambique, South Africa, and worldwide diaspora.
 There are six major Shona language/dialect clusters: Manyika, Karanga, Zezuru, Korekore, Kalanga, and Ndau.
+The Shona make up at least 70% of the population in Zimbabwe with the Ndebele forming a minority (20%).
+They speak the Shona language, called chiShona.
+They migrated from the Congo River basin towards the end of the first millennium and settled in the present day Zimbabwe, where they established a great civilization.

 Classification

 The Shona people are grouped according to the dialect of the language they speak.
 Their estimated population is 22.6 million: